ying-teaching/python/1-introduction-programming/getting-started.md

 With Python interpreter installed, you can run the code in Python interpreter (`python3`) or in IDLE (`idle`).
 Once you install Python3 and VS Code, you have several ways to run Python code.
 Together, you can

 1. run `python3` or `idle3` in your computer OS terminal or in the VS Code terminal.
-1. when you create `.py` file such as `hello.py`, you can run the file from a terminal.
+1. when you create `.py` file such as `hello.py`, you can run the file from a terminal using `python3 hello.py`.
-1. run cells marked by `# %%` in a `.py` files.
-1. command line using the command `python3 hello.py`.
-1. use menu or shortcut to run/debug a Python files that has `.py` appendix.
-1. run Jupyter Notebook cells for files that has `.ipynb` appendix.
+1. in VS Code, run Jupyter Notebook cells for files that has `.ipynb` appendix.
+Check the doc [Jupyter Notebooks in VS Code](https://code.visualstudio.com/docs/datascience/jupyter-notebooks).
+1. in VS Code, run code cells marked by `# %%` in a `.py` files -- this is better than `idle3` or `python3`.
+Check the doc [Python Interactive Window](https://code.visualstudio.com/docs/python/jupyter-support-py)
 1. write/wring Python code in an interactive Python window in VS Code.
 Usually this window opens when you run Jupyter notebook cells or Python cells.
+This is used for one line code because the limited editing space.
+1. in VS Code, use menu or shortcut to run/debug a Python files that has `.py` appendix.

-Because VS code has good support of Python development, we only use the first method to run very simple Python code.
-VS code is one of the best IDE to write, run and debug Python code.
+Because VS code has good support of Python development, we only use the first method to run very simple Python code and use VS code as much as possible.
+To many developers, VS Code is the **best IDE** to write, run and debug Python code.

 ## Use Packages